ToyotaInfoTech/RAMN/docs/userguide/protocol_tutorial.rst

 .. note::

-	When auto-retransmission is enabled, you may notice that "denying" a specific arbitration ID may cause the following lower-priority IDs to not be transmitted, this is caused by STM32 CAN peripheral being quick to give up transmission, and is not a quirk true of all ECUs in general.
+	When auto-retransmission is enabled, you may notice that "denying" a specific arbitration ID may cause the following lower-priority IDs to not be transmitted, this is caused by the STM32 CAN peripheral being quick to give up transmission, and is not a quirk true of all ECUs in general.